Battle of Dibba

-Al Azd
+Background

-When the Persian Sasanian Empire waned, the Al Azd kings became the major political force in the Oman peninsula.
-The Islamic prophet Muhammad sent a messenger, Amr ibn Al As, who passed through Buraimi and presented his letter to the Sasanian governor, who rejected Muhammad's message.
-Al As went on to present his message at Nizwar to the Al Azdi Ruler, Abd Al-Juland and his brother Jayfar, who ruled the interior of the Oman peninsula.
-The brothers brought together the elders of the Al Azd tribe, who agreed that they should convert to Islam.
+When the Persian Sasanian Empire waned, the Azd tribe became a major political force in the Oman peninsula.
+The Islamic prophet Muhammad sent a messenger, Amr ibn al-As, who passed through Al-Buraimi and presented his letter to the Sasanian governor, who rejected Muhammad's message.
+Upon the governor's rejection of the message, Amr continued onward to Nizwa to present it to the local Azdi rulers, the brothers Abd al-Juland and Jayfar, who governed the interior of the peninsula.
+The brothers convened the elders of the Azd tribe, who collectively agreed to convert to Islam.

-In 630 CE, the Al Azd allied with the Julanda and attacked the Sasanian governor Maskan and defeated Maskan's forces at Damsetjerd in Sohar, killing Maskan.
+In 630 CE, the Azd allied with the Julanda dynasty and attacked the Sasanian governor, Maskan, defeating his forces at Damsetjerd in Sohar and killing him.
 Leaving behind all their silver and gold, the overwhelmed Sasanians were expelled from the country.
-Upon Muhammad's death in 632, Abd travelled to Medina to swear fealty to the Caliph Abu Bakr, who received him with pleasure.
+Upon Muhammad's death in 632, Abd travelled to Medina to swear fealty to the Caliph Abu Bakr, who received him warmly.

 Uprisings

-A series of apostate uprisings took place across Arabia, the suppression of which became known as the Ridda Wars, with a series of commanders dispatched to put down the rebellions.
-Abu Bakr sent two commanders to Oman, Hudhayfa bin Mihsan Al Ghalfani, a Yemeni Himyarite and Arfajah, an Azdi.
-These were to support the Julanda kings against any dissident Al Azdis.
+A series of uprisings took place across Arabia, the suppression of which became known as the Ridda Wars, with a series of commanders dispatched to put down the rebellions.
+Abu Bakr sent two commanders to Oman, Hudhayfa bin Mihsan al-Bariqi, a Yemeni Himyarite and Arfajah al-Bariqi, an Azdi.
+These were to support the Julanda kings against any dissident Azdis.

-The leader of the apostates of Oman was Laqit bin Malik Al-Azdi, known as 'the one with the crown', or Dhu'l Taj.
-A natural rival to the Julanda kings, he forced them into retreat before the army from Medina completed its arduous journey through the Rub Al Khali to reach the Oman peninsula.
+The leader of the apostates of Oman was Laqit ibn Malik al-Azdi, known as 'the one with the crown', or Dhu'l Taj.
+A natural rival to the Julanda kings, he forced them into retreat before the army from Medina completed its arduous journey through the Rub al-Khali to reach the Oman peninsula.
 Meeting up with the Madinan army, the forces of the Julanda were bolstered by tribes from the region who deserted Laqit.

 An important market town and port, Dibba sustained a busy trade with the Indies and Far East, landing goods from Alexandria and Rome as well as other markets as far afield as China.
 It was wealthy and arguably influential – Laqit bin Malik was a leader backed by considerable resources.